- Capital: Tallinn

 Estonia, facing the Baltic Sea and Gulf of Finland, has a coastline of 3 700 km.
 This excludes its islands, which number more than 1 500.
 Estonia’s diverse terrain includes rocky beaches, old-growth forests, and many lakes, the biggest being Lake Peipus.
 Tallinn is the main commercial port, while Pärnu is the most important fishing port.

-In 2017, the Estonian distant water fleet captures amounted to 79 611.4 tonnes.
-The distant water fleet comprises five vessels that target northern prawn (Pandalus borealis), Atlantic redfishes (Sebastes spp.), skate, and Greenland halibut (Reinhardtius hippoglossoides) in the Northwest Atlantic, Northeast Atlantic, and Svalbard.
-This distant water fleet yielded approximately 18% of the total catch in 2017 (15 135 tonnes).
+The distant water fleet comprised seven vessels that target northern prawn (Pandalus borealis), Atlantic redfishes (Sebastes spp.), skate, and Greenland halibut (Reinhardtius hippoglossoides) in the Northwest Atlantic, Northeast Atlantic, and Svalbard.
+The fleet yielded 21% of the total marine catch in terms of volumes, and over 75% in value.

-Aquaculture production has decreased from a peak of 1 743 tonnes produced in 1989 to 870 tonnes in 2017.
-All aquaculture production in Estonia is derived from freshwater using ponds, flow-through systems, and recirculating aquaculture systems (RAS).
-The aquaculture sector is constrained by climatic conditions in the northern latitudes, which have short periods of vegetation, below-zero temperatures in winter, and cold water.
+All aquaculture production in Estonia is derived from freshwater ponds, flow-through systems, and recirculation aquaculture systems (RAS).
+The aquaculture sector is constrained by climatic conditions in the northern latitudes, which have short periods of vegetation growth, below-zero temperatures in winter, and cold water.

 Processing and trade

-Sources indicate that consumption of fisheries and aquaculture products amounted to 17.2 kg in 2015 which, though an increase from the previous year of 7.4%, is below the EU average.
-The most popular species is salmon, trout, Atlantic and Baltic herring and sprat.
+Sources indicate that consumption of fisheries and aquaculture products amounted to 15 kg in 2019 which is 13% lower than in 2015, and 38% below the EU average.
+The most popular species are salmon, trout, Atlantic and Baltic herring, and sprat.
+Consumers prefer to buy the fish in fresh or smoked form.

 Useful Links for Estonia